 At Alabama A & M University, 1,044 undergraduates were scheduled to complete their degree in 2015.
 Did they?
 Let's find out...

 Below Average Freshman Retention Rate

 In order to graduate you have to make it past freshman year.
 With only 66.0% of students staying on to become sophomores, Alabama A & M University has freshman retention rates below the national average of 70.9%.

-If this demographic does not represent you, then you might want to ask Alabama A & M University about graduation rates for other more appropriate groups of students.
+If you are not a "First-Time / Full-Time Undergraduate Degree Seeker" then you will want to ask Alabama A & M University about graduation rates for other more appropriate groups of students.

-Only 11.0% of students graduate from Alabama A & M University on time (two or four years depending on the degree) and only 35.2% graduate at all, ranking this school below average in both categories when compared nationally.
+Only 11.0% of first-time / full-time students graduate from Alabama A & M University on time (two or four years depending on the degree) and only 35.2% graduate at all, ranking this school below average in both categories when compared nationally.

 64.8% of students at Alabama A & M University failed to graduate within 150% of the expected time.
 The majority did so because they dropped out.

 The following table lists the reasons why students at Alabama A & M University did not graduate within three or six years depending on the degree type.

 - The majority of students take more than the "expected time" to graduate.
 Have you factored this into your college budget?

 - You may not think you will transfer, but a lot of students do.
 How easy is it to transfer credits from this college?
 Will you end up having to retake classes?